fkohlgrueber/pattern-matching/clippy_rfc.md

 ## The result type

 A lot of lints require checks that go beyond what the pattern syntax described above can express.
 For example, a lint might want to check whether a node was created as part of a macro expansion or whether there's no comment above a node.

-The current proposal allows one to assign names to parts of an expression.
-When matching a pattern against a syntax tree node, the return value contains references to all named subpattern.
+Another example would be a lint that wants to match two nodes that have the same value (as needed by lints like `almost_swapped`).
+Instead of allowing users to write these checks into the pattern directly (which might make patterns hard to read), the proposed solution allows users to assign names to parts of a pattern expression.
+When matching a pattern against a syntax tree node, the return value will then contain references to all nodes that were matched by these named subpatterns.

 For example, given the following pattern